Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Set required status on new fields
 This will set the **required** option on new fields to *yes*.
-For standard fields, the required option will not be visible when creating the field, but will be visible when editing the field and can be set to *no* at that time.
+For standard fields, the required option will be set to *yes* for all field types except descriptive and calculated fields for which the option will be set to *no*.
 For matrix fields, the required option will be ticked when each field is added, but can be unticked once the field label and name have been set.

 ### Predefined field annotations